A major operation to remove an unexploded bomb is a ‘success’

 The military operation to remove a Second World War bomb found in a garden in Plymouth has been declared a “success” and the device has “gone to sea”.

-On Friday at 5.32pm after the 500kg unexploded bomb had been moved in a military convoy through the streets to the sea, Plymouth City Council lifted a 300-metre cordon of evacuated nearby properties.
+On Friday at 5.32pm after the 500kg unexploded bomb had been moved in a military convoy to the sea where it is to be disposed of , Plymouth City Council lifted a 300-metre cordon of evacuated nearby properties.

 It announced “you can now return to your homes in Keyham”.